Summer is Almost here! Go Plastic-Free Starting This Memorial Day

 Beer me, sustainably.
 Local breweries can provide growlers of beer (over 21 only, of course), and many shops have wine events where you can try different types— maybe even a local wine that might be new to you and your guests.

 Skip the plastic water bottles!
 Sure for the party but even better, ditch them forever.
 We know you’re too smart for buying plastic bottled water, but you still want your guests to be hydrated.
-Which is why you can easily provide party-goers with a reusable alternative they can keep and reuse forever, like party keepsake.
+Which is why you can easily provide party-goers with a reusable water bottle alternative they can keep and reuse forever, like party keepsake.
 A hydration station can be easy to set-up so your guests can fill up as many times as they want.
 A case of PATHWATER goes a long way toward cutting down on waste.
 AND there’s a spot the bottle for your guests to write their names so they can tell whose is whose.
 Order a bottle for every guests you’re expecting and you can have their bottle waiting for them when they arrive with their name on it.

 4. The Waste Zone